 You simply pick your selection to place in the race and reduced odds.

 Ante-Post betting has become very popular with the big race meeting of the year. i.e Cheltenham Festival and the Flat Classics in UK and Ireland.

 Ante-Post betting markets are commonly under ‘Future Bets’ in the horse racing section of your online bookmaker.

 There is a huge temptation to secure big odds what you consider for the next Cheltenham Festival hero a few months out.
 But with the comes the risk of ante-post betting.

 If you back in any ante-post market and your horse does not run in the attended race that you backed it for, then you lose your stake.
 But, also with that comes the huge reward of collecting big if he does run and win.

-For example, or friends from The Finishing Line has given their viewers on YouTube some great ante posts bets over the past two years, and here are two examples. i.e Al Boum Photo to win the Cheltenham Gold Cup at 33/1, he went on to win at 12/1.
-And most recently Kameko to win the 2000 Guineas at 20/1 and went on win at 10/1.
+For example, or friends from The Finishing Line have given their viewers on YouTube some great ante-post bets over the past two years, and here are two examples. i.e Al Boum Photo to win the Cheltenham Gold Cup at 33/1, he went on to win at 12/1.
+And most recently Kameko to win the 2000 Guineas at 20/1 and went on the win at 10/1.

 There is an exception to this rule when it comes to the Cheltenham Festival.
 You can get Ante-Post markets that are called ‘Non-Runner Money Back’ (NRMB).
 This is still an ante-post market but with the added bonus of, if your horses do not run, you will get your money back.